YunoHost/doc/pages/02.administer/10.install/25.install_on_top_of_debian/install_on_top_of_debian.md

 When the install asks where to install and how to **create disk partitions**, select the option to use the whole disk, unless you know what you're doing.

-- We recommend to no separate the `/home`, `/var` or `/tmp` partitions.
+- We recommend not to separate the `/home`, `/var` or `/tmp` partitions.
 Use the option to “keep all files in one partition”.
 - We discourage the encryption of any partitions (Edit by Aleks: there's no explanation why though...)

 The installer will ask about **mirrors**.
 Select a country and server close to your location, or use the default options.